-BWL's Independent Study Program provides opportunities for highly motivated 7th - 12th grade students to explore a particular subject or topic of interest, while developing the skills to produce high-level academic projects.
-The program is designed for students who are excelling in a specific subject area and want to expand their knowledge through independent study and mentorship, learning to produce high quality academic writing, while presenting their ideas and research in a symposium setting.
+BWL's Independent Study (IS) provides opportunities for highly motivated 7th - 12th grade students to explore a particular subject or topic of interest while developing the skills to produce high-level academic projects.

-Eligible students are paired with a mentor teacher in their focused subject area, as well as an Independent Study advisor for weekly meetings.
+Eligible students are paired with a mentor teacher in their focused subject area, as well as an IS advisor for weekly meetings.
 These faculty members provide direction, support, and the skills for students to explore their passions and produce a final project of which they can be proud.

 Each Independent Study takes place over either the Fall or Spring term, with a culminating Independent Study Symposium where students present what they have learned and created.

-Each student will be assigned an independent study (IS) advisor and a faculty mentor (a faculty member in the department related to the topic area, or with expertise in the topic).
+Each student will be assigned an independent study advisor (IS advisor) and a faculty mentor (a faculty member in the department related to the topic area, or with expertise in the topic).

-Students will meet weekly with their IS advisor for the following:
+Students will meet weekly with their IS advisor in order to: